cdhogan/DFT-basics/0_water/4_electronic_states/README.md

 Like in the charge density tutorial, find an appropriate isovalue (perhaps 10% of the maximum) and compare the result with the literature images at the top of this page.
 Repeat for the other 7 molecular orbitals ("bands").
 Note that what is plotted here is |psi^2|, not |psi|.
 Nonetheless the 'lsign=.true.' flag allows the positive and negative lobes to be distinguished.

-You should now be able to answer:
+You might now try to answer:

 - On what atom is the HOMO localized?
 - Which state is associated with the O lone pairs?
-- Which states are bonding and antibonding?
+- Which states are bonding/antibonding/nonbonding?
 - What do you notice about the MOs above the vacuum level?

 > [!TIP]